 Sites like WordPress or Wix will help you achieve this, but one thing to note is the size of your images.
 Ensuring these are optimised for mobile use will reduce long load times and strain on data that may cause visitors to leave your site.

-Once you’ve got your website up and running, don’t forget to integrate it with Salon by Premier Software’s online booking web-suite, Online by Premier Software.
+Once you’ve got your website up and running, don’t forget to integrate it with Salon by Premier Software or Core by Premier Software’s online booking web-suite, Online by Premier Software.
 This ensures your business remains open 24/7, keeps revenue flowing and helps extend the contactless journey that is so important during the coronavirus pandemic.
 For more information, book a free presentation today!